redbadger/crux/docs/src/part-2/effects.md

 {{#include ../../../examples/weather/shared/src/app.rs:effect}}
 ```

-The four operations it carries are actually defined by four different _Capabilities_, so lets talk about those.
+The four operations it carries are actually defined by four different _Capabilities_, so let's talk about those.

 ## Capabilities